Cliques in Paley graphs of square order and in Peisert graphs: Maximal cliques in Desarguesian nets

 Throughout the section, assume that $p$ is the characteristic of the field we are working on.
 Let a Desarguesian net of order $r$ and degree $m$ be a net that is a subnet of the Desarguesian affine plane of order $r$ obtained by choosing $m$ directions.
 Its collinearity graph can be taken to have vertex set $\Ff_{r^2}$, where two vertices are adjacent when their difference lies in the set $S$, a union of $m$ cosets of $\Ff_r^*$ in $\Ff_{r^2}^*$.

+We will repeatedly use the following standard facts about the Desarguesian affine plane $AG(2,r)$: translations and homotheties preserve directions and hence induce automorphisms of the corresponding net; lines in the same parallel class are translates of one another; and subgroups of ${\rm AGL}(1,r)$ act on a line in the usual affine manner.
+For background on these facts, see, for example, Hughes--Piper \cite{HughesPiper73} and Brouwer--Van Maldeghem \cite{BvM}.

-A clique in this graph is a set determining at most $m$ directions.
-Blokhuis et al.~\cite{Blokhuis-et-al99} and Ball \cite{Ball03} determine the possibilities for the number of directions determined by a maximum clique (of size $r$).
-In particular they find for $m \le \frac{r+1}{2}$ that the clique must be a subspace.
-Applying this, Goryainov \& Yip \cite{GoryainovYip24} determine the smallest possible degree $m$ for which there are maximum cliques other than lines.
-If $r$ is prime, then $m = \frac{r+3}{2}$.
-If $r = s^e$ with $s$ maximal such that $e > 1$, then $m = s^{e-1}+1$.
-For $e \le 3$ there is a unique example.
+Any clique in this graph is a set determining at most $m$ directions.
+Conversely, an arbitrary subset of $\Ff_{r^2}$ that determines $m$ directions is a clique in the net defined by these directions.
+Blokhuis et al.~\cite{Blokhuis-et-al99} and Ball \cite{Ball03} determined the possibilities for the number of directions $m$ determined by a maximum clique (of size $r$).
+For $m \le \frac{r+1}{2}$ they show that the clique must be a subspace.
+(For definitions and details, see loc. cit.)
+Applying this, Goryainov \& Yip \cite{GoryainovYip24} determined the smallest possible degree $m$ for which there are maximum cliques other than lines.
+They proved that if $r$ is prime, then $m = \frac{r+3}{2}$; if $r = s^e$ with $s$ maximal such that $e > 1$, then $m = s^{e-1}+1$ \cite[Theorem 1.3]{GoryainovYip24}.
+They also showed that for $e \le 3$, there is a unique example \cite[Theorem 1.5]{GoryainovYip24}.